• Skip to primary navigation

 • I prefer using an allulose brown sugar alternative instead of monk fruit erythritol because erythritol will crystallize once chilled and can also give you a slight cooking effect in your mouth.
 Allulose does neither.

-• If you prefer a thicker relish use 1 whole packet of gelatin, if you want it less thick than use 1/2 packet.
+• If you prefer a thicker relish use 1 whole packet of gelatin, if you want it less thick than use half a packet.
 It does not change the flavor - only the thickness.

 • While simmering, make sure to watch the pot carefully and stir frequently so the relish does not burn.